D&D 5e Rules – (Heroic) Inspiration!

 So in addition to being a Tactical Guy, I’m a role-player, so I will likely emphasize those aspects in any game I can.

 D&D is not a RP-heavy system by design; it’s originally derived from miniatures warfare gaming (which doesn’t reward someone running into the middle of the battlefield with a white flag to negotiate a truce), and the Experience Points that folk are incented after are for, frankly, killing things.
+This has “gotten better” over the years, but killing does still seem to be the best way to get XP.
 So, as a general rule, one does not hop into a D&D game expecting penetrating psycho-drama and lengthy inter-character dialogs.

 Right.
 Got it.